PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 Anyway, now we got that clear:

 Every workshop includes a small mock assessment to prepare you for the actual assessment deliverable you'll create in Datalab.
-In Datalab, you and your peers will look at and assess one another's mock-assessment to check if you have understood or mastered the learning objectives.
-Don't get frustrated if you cannot satisfyingly answer some questions or are struggeling: we're just practicing, reinforcing our knowledge retention and using community learning to reinforce the learning experience during Data Lab.
+In Datalab, you and your peers will look at and assess one another's mock assessment to check if you have understood or mastered the learning objectives.
+So don't get frustrated if you cannot satisfyingly answer some questions or are struggling: we're just practising, reinforcing our knowledge retention and using community learning to reinforce the learning experience during Data Lab.
+The role of a univerisity is to provide a safe space to learn and fail :).

-A) Create a word or excel file named 'MockAssessment_QuantifyingTheWorldInData',  where you answer the following questions:
+A) Create a word file named 'MockAssessment_QuantifyingTheWorldInData',  where you answer the following questions:

 B) Questions: Defining objects as data